do-know/Crypt-LE/README.md

  * If the certificate (which name is used with --crt parameter) is available locally, then it will be loaded and checked.
  * If the certificate is not available locally (for example if you moved it to another server), then an attempt to connect to the domains listed in --domains or CSR will be made until the first successful response is received.
 The peer certificate will be then checked for expiration.

+### CONTACT DETAILS UPDATES

+If you would like to receive expiration notifications for your domain, you can specify `--email` parameter and an appropriate email address during the initial registration of the account.
+Later, shall you want to change your email or specify more than one, you can use `--update-contacts` parameter to update your contact information.
+For example:

+    le.pl --key account.key --update-contacts "one@email.address, another@email.address" --live

+To reset your contact details, please specify "none" as a value, as follows:

+    le.pl --key account.key --update-contacts "none" --live

 ### PLUGINS